 cloud.region will have no effect because the filter query can only match one region.

-You can extend your rules by connecting them to actions that use the following supported built-in integrations.
+You can extend your rules by connecting them to actions that use supported built-in integrations.

 Recovered (a value that was once above a threshold has now dropped below it).